 Hi there!
-Thanks for visiting.
+Thanks for stopping by.
 I hope you will find this book and other contents on the site (coming soon) helpful for learning Elm — a delightful programming language for building robust front-end web applications.

 I first discovered Elm when I listened to a Functional Geekery podcast episode featuring Richard Feldman and Tessa Kelly.
 When I heard Tessa mention that it’s almost impossible to have runtime errors in Elm, I was intrigued.
 None of the languages I have worked with during my fifteen years as a programmer offered such a guarantee.
 So I started experimenting with Elm.
 To my delight, I not only found Tessa’s claim to be true, but also really enjoyed writing code in Elm.